 Different types of Port

 So after the wine is collected from the Douro Valley and transported to Porto it’s aged in different ways to get different kinds of Port.
-Then we visit the Port wine cellars to try them.
+Then we visit the Port wine cellars to try them on different Porto winery tours.
 Yum.

 This is the Port that is most widely known.
 The name comes from the “town” in English apparently, although I’m not sure why.
 It’s usually a golden or lighter red colour, but it does actually come from red grapes.
 The colour comes from the fermentation taking place in smaller wooden barrels, which also add a flavour to the wine.
 It’s usually paired with desserts and dark chocolate, but it can be with main courses too.